Erika Wurz LLC

 Founder | Speech-Language Pathologist

-Erika Wurz, M.S., CCC-SLP, is a board-certified, licensed speech-language pathologist in California and New York.
+Erika Wurz, M.S., CCC-SLP, is a board-certified and licensed Speech-Language Pathologist in California and New York with over 15 years of clinical experience across hospital-based pediatrics, outpatient rehabilitation, school systems, and private practice.
 She earned her Master of Science in Speech-Language Pathology and holds the Certificate of Clinical Competence (CCC-SLP) from the American Speech-Language-Hearing Association (ASHA).

-In addition to her clinical practice, Erika has collaborated with Speech Sisters, a global platform dedicated to empowering families with research-driven language strategies.
+In addition to her clinical practice, Erika has collaborated with Speech Sisters, a global platform dedicated to empowering families through research-driven language strategies and educational resources.